j-smith3/OpenStreetMap-Saginaw-TX/README.md

 This project investigated the OpenStreetMap data for my home town, Saginaw Texas.
 The OpenStreetMap data can be found [here](https://www.openstreetmap.org/relation/6571681).
 My project used this data, wrangled it into a cleaner format, then stored it into a SQLite database for further queries.

 ## Usage
-This project can be recreated by doing then following:
+This project can be recreated by doing the following:

 - Download OSM data [here](https://www.openstreetmap.org/relation/6571681) or use ```sample.osm``` for a small sample of the original OSM file